Nigeria open for business, Osinbajo assures French Investors - Vanguard News

 He explained that the Embassy had helped to foster and enhance economic and business activities, and kept encouraging French firms to visit Nigeria to be convinced by the fantastic opportunities in the Nigerian market.

-Kerdrel said that following the visit of his presidency, Emmanuel Macron, to Nigeria in 2018, a Nigeria-French Business club was set up.
+Kerdrel said that following the visit of his President, Emmanuel Macron, to Nigeria in 2018, a Nigeria-French Business club was set up.

 He said that the role of the Embassy was to promote further investments and high-level contacts.